-In Compliance with Section 359(6) of the Companies and Allied Matter Act 1990, we have
+In accordance with the provisions of Section 359(6) of the Companies and Allied Matter Act 1990, we have:

 - a).
-Reviewed the scope and planning for the audit - b).
-Reviewed the External Auditors' Memorandum of Recommendations Accounting Policies and Internal Controls together with Management responses - c).
-Ascertained that the accounting and reporting policies of the company for the year ended 31st December, 2016 are in accordance with legal requirements and agreed ethical practices. - d).
+Reviewed the scope and planning of the audit which were adequate in our opinion - b).
+Reviewed the Auditors' Memorandum of Recommendations Accounting Policies and Internal Controls together with Management responses - c).
+Ascertained that the accounting and reporting policies of the Company for year ended 31st December, 2017 is in accordance with legal requirements and agreed ethical practices - d).
 Received the External Auditors' management letter and reply thereon from the Management is Satisfactory.

-In our opinion, the scope and planning of the audit for the year ended 31st December, 2016 were adequate and the Management Responses to the Auditor's findings were satisfactory.
+In our opinion, the scope and planning of the audit for the year ended 31st December, 2017 was adequate and the Management Responses to the Auditor's findings were satisfactory.

-Mr. John Isesele
+Mr John Isesele

-FRC/2014/ICAN/00000008988 Chairman, Audit Committee
+Chairman, Audit Committee FRC/2014/ICAN/00000008988